 - Too high – provide next watering at pH 5 – 5.5

 Influence of pH on Cannabis Quality?

 Healthy, happy cannabis plants create the highest quality buds.
 When marijuana plants are able to absorb available nutrients in their soil, they can grow tall and strong and generate the high cannabinoid and terpene content you’re hoping for in your buds.
-This can be accomplished by keeping the soil and water with which they are grown within an ideal pH range.
+This can be accomplished by keeping the soil and water with which they are grown within an ideal pH range for the cannabis plant.

-When the pH of a marijuana plant’s growing conditions falls outside of its normal range and nutrient deficiency begins, you will begin to see signs that include yellowing of leaves, brown spots on leaves, and dropping of leaves.
-Plants suffering nutrient deficiency can also be more susceptible to pests and disease and can reduce flowering.
+When the pH of a marijuana plant’s growing conditions falls outside of its normal, ideal range and nutrient deficiency begins, you will begin to see signs that include yellowing of leaves, brown spots on leaves, and dropping of leaves.
+Plants suffering from nutrient deficiency can also be more susceptible to pests and disease and can experience reduced flowering.

-If these problems persist even when you have ideal pH in your garden, then you may need to add nutrients like potassium, nitrogen, and more through a fertilizer.
+If these problems persist, even when you have an ideal pH in your garden, then you may need to add nutrients like potassium, nitrogen, and more to your growth medium through a fertilizer.

 Want to Learn More About Growing Your Own Marijuana?